matias-vazquez/microcontroladores/Lab04/README.md

 ## Laboratory Work
 ### Install the MPLAB IDE
-1. Go to https://www.microchip.com/mplab/mplab-x-ide, scroll down to Donwloads section and download the latest version of MPLAB X IDE, then install it in your computer.
+1. Go to https://www.microchip.com/mplab/mplab-x-ide, scroll down to Downloads section and download the latest version of MPLAB X IDE, then install it in your computer.

 ### Create, Compile and Debug your First Program
 2. Connect the Curiosity board to your PC.